kdpsingh/clinspacy/README.md

 ## Initiating clinspacy

+*Note: the very first time you run `clinspacy_init()` or `clinspacy()` after installing the package, you may receive an error stating that `spaCy` was unable to be imported because it was not found.
+Restarting your R session should resolve the issue.*

 Initiating clinspacy is optional.
 If you do not initiate the package using `clinspacy_init()`, it will be automatically initiated without the UMLS linker.
 The UMLS linker takes up \~12 GB of RAM, so if you would